baharbiazar/NYHousing/README.md

 The goal of this project is to use regression models in predicting housing prices and to deploy the final model so everyone can have access to it.
 [Click to access App](https://baharbiazar-nyhousing-app-3l9e70.streamlit.app/)
 ## Data
-Data is from [Kaggle](https://www.kaggle.com/datasets/ericpierce/new-york-housing-zillow-api), was originally collected on 1/20/21 and consists of 75,629 housing listings on Zillow.com using Zillow's API.
-Each listing has 1507 attributes which makes data processing and feature selection very time consuming.
+Data is from [Kaggle](https://www.kaggle.com/datasets/ericpierce/new-york-housing-zillow-api), which was originally collected on 1/20/21 and consists of 75,629 housing listings on Zillow.com using Zillow's API.
+Each listing has 1507 attributes that makes data processing and feature selection very time consuming.
 Final columns used in the model are:

 ## Models